Why the tech industry needs Expert Generalists

 The technology industry has embraced specialisms — not just in different fields or job roles, like web development or security, but even in terms of particular platforms or stacks.
 But are we losing something as every tech professional is forced to push themselves into increasingly smaller niches?

 Martin Fowler and Unmesh Joshi think so.
-They've been thinking a lot about the importance of what they call "Expert Generalists" — professionals who can "can dissect unfamiliar challenges, spot first-principles patterns, and make confident design decisions with the assurance of a specialist."
+They've been thinking a lot about the importance of what they call "Expert Generalists" — professionals who can "dissect unfamiliar challenges, spot first-principles patterns, and make confident design decisions with the assurance of a specialist."

 In this episode of the Technology Podcast, Martin and Unmesh join hosts Prem Chandrasekaran and Lilly Ryan to discuss how they came to identify the importance of expert generalists and why it was important to not just talk about the issue, but to explicitly name it.
 They also explore how they believe the industry can cultivate and encourage expert generalists, despite an entrenched tendency to overlook their value.